cfpb/hmda-frontend/README.md

 </a>

 ### HMDA Documentation
 The [HMDA Documentation](https://ffiec.cfpb.gov/documentation/) site provides product FAQs, detailed Filing instructions, data publication schema and usage guides, as well as direction for using the HMDA Tools.
+Documentation content is hosted as easily editable Markdown files, loaded on-demand with the Fetch API, and rendered dynamically using the markdown-to-jsx library.
+This allows updates to be pushed to Production without a project redeployment.

 <a href='./readme-files/hmda-documentation.png' alt='HMDA Documentation'>
   <p align='center'>